Cyanoramphus malherbi: Status

-The orange-fronted parakeet was classified as Nationally Endangered by the New Zealand Department of Conservation in 2012 and Critically Endangered by the IUCN.
+Malherbe's parakeet was classified as Nationally Critical by the New Zealand Department of Conservation in 2021 and critically endangered by the IUCN.

-In the 19th century the species was widespread, occurring throughout New Zealand's South Island.
-The birds were semi-nomadic, dispersing in search of food when numbers were high.
-This behaviour has stopped due to low numbers and habitat modification, which also has implications for re-establishment of the species.
+In the 19th century, the species was widespread, occurring throughout New Zealand's South Island.
+The birds, along with other members of their genus, reportedly flocked en masse into rural areas, feeding on orchards and crops.
+This behaviour, likely a result of population booms driven by the masting of beech forests, has ceased since the extirpation of these species from much of the mainland.

 Prior to 2000, the parrot's population numbered in the hundreds in the South Island, but fell from 500–700 individuals to an estimated 100–200 by 2004, due to significant increases in rat and stoat populations, in particular a rat plague during 2001.

-The Hawdon River valley houses the largest population, with 70–200 individuals reported in 2013, but numbers are apparently decreasing.
-The Poulter valley population also declined in 2013, with approximately 40–80 individuals now occurring in this region.
-The South Branch Hurunui River valley population is even smaller, as few as 20–40 birds.
+The Hawdon River Valley houses 70–200 individuals reported in 2013, but numbers are apparently decreasing.
+The Poulter Valley population also declined in 2013, with roughly 40–80 individuals now occurring in this region.
+The South Branch Hurunui River Valley population is even smaller, as few as 20–40 birds.
+The current stronghold for this species is the Brook Waimārama Sanctuary, numbering upwards of 300 individuals.
+The population continues to grow due to the pest-free habitat afforded by the pest-resistant fence.

 The world population of this species was estimated to be 290–690 individuals in 2013, with translocated island populations making up 160–420 of these birds.
 Determining exact numbers of the parakeet is difficult, however, due to their rarity, quiet nature, and similarities to C. auriceps.

 Threats

-The original decline in population was most likely due to habitat destruction and fragmentation by human activity, hunting, and predation from exotic species.
-Hunting has ceased and their habitat is protected, but habitat fragmentation may also continue to threaten the orange-fronted parakeet.
+The original decline in population was most likely due to habitat destruction and fragmentation by human activity, hunting, and primarily, predation from exotic species.
+The biggest limitation of this species today is predation by introduced mammalian pests.